xan1242/willow-install-guide/README.md

 If you don't, then the rest of this guide is for you!

-## Updating an existing install of Cross Duel
+## Updating/modifying an existing install of Cross Duel

 If you only need to update an existing install with modifications to connect to a custom server, simply run `willow-updatemod` instead and follow the instructions.